These DIY latte tricks are easy, and you probably have all the equipment you need lying around your kitchen already.

 On the other hand, fat-free and low-protein milks, such as skim milk and vegan milks can get good foam volume, but lack the silky texture.
 Additionally, their foams fade relatively quickly because they create larger air bubbles that pop, letting the milk liquid drain into the coffee.
 This is why a skim milk cappuccino, for instance, will taste “milkier” than a whole milk cappuccino after a while.

 So, if what you’re looking for is a super-creamy latte or cappuccino where the foam is velvety smooth, the best type of milk to use is whole dairy milk – cold.
 The fat content makes for smaller bubbles that hold their structure.
+If you’re vegan or conscious of your fat intake, though, don’t be discouraged.
+It is certainly possible to get good foam from low-fat milks like skim milk or vegan milks like oat milk, almond milk, or soy milk.

 The reduced fat content in skim milk and reduced protein in vegan milks like Oatly make for larger bubbles and therefore a less stable foam, that’s all.
 Your skinny cappuccino or oatmilk latte will be delicious regardless.